 The university’s trademark licensing program protects the use of the university’s names, logos, slogans, insignias, symbols, and mascots.

-University fiscal policy requires that a licensed vendor be used to produce any merchandise that bears a university trademark.
+University fiscal policy requires that one of the university-contracted licensed vendors be used to produce any merchandise that bears a university trademark.
 Merchandise is any item that you produce with the intent of using as a promotional giveaway or for resale.
-This does not include printed communications, such as posters, brochures, booklets, etc. University Printing and Mail (UPM) has a variety of university-branded print items for sale—folders, notecards, yard signs, stationery, etc.—and can also print just about anything you need!
+This does not include printed communications, such as notepads, posters, brochures, booklets, etc. University Printing and Mail (UPM) has a variety of university-branded print items for sale—folders, notecards, yard signs, stationery, etc.—and can also print just about anything you need!

 The Office of Trademark Licensing monitors commercial and internal use of our trademarks.
 The Office of Communications and Marketing does not grant contracts to vendors; we work with the licensing office to review merchandise designs to ensure consistent and appropriate use.